Skip to content

 Providers

-The authorization network helps practitioners recommend lab testing while staying connected to their patient’s care journey.
-Practitioners with limited ordering access can opt in to recommend tests, which are reviewed and ordered by a licensed clinician.
+The authorization network helps providers with limited ordering access recommend lab testing while staying connected to their patient’s care journey.
+Recommendations are reviewed and ordered by a licensed clinician so you can recommend testing while remaining within your scope.

 How the authorization network works